 - Information relating to sensitive matters will not be considered as part of an informal request.
 However, this does not override an applicant’s legal right to apply for this type of information as a formal access application

-Housing NSW will endeavor to accommodate any informal request where ever possible in accordance with the objectives of the GIPA Act.
+FACS Housing will endeavour to accommodate any informal request where ever possible in accordance with the objectives of the GIPA Act.

 A decision that is made in response to an informal request is not subject to any legal review rights.